menu

 One downside of living in McLendon-Chisholm, however, is that residents on average have to contend with a long commute, spending on average 40.27 minutes every day commuting to work.

-McLendon-Chisholm is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, McLendon-Chisholm does not have a public transit system used by locals to get to and from work.

 The per capita income in McLendon-Chisholm in 2022 was $79,336, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $317,344 for a family of four.